mikaelho/pythonista-uiconstraints/README.md

     guide = anchor.Guide(view)

-Since guides are never displayed, their constraints can be a bit ambiguous as well.
+Since guides are never displayed, their constraints can be ambiguous.
 For example, if you want to use a guide as a vertical divider between two views, the height of the guide does not need to be defined:

     guide.at.width == 50
     view_a.at.trailing == guide.at.leading
     view_b.at.leading == guide.at.trailing

-GridView, introduced elsewhere, uses guides in this way to achieve smart spacing between the views in the grid.

 Guides only respond to a limited set of layout attributes: `left, right, top, bottom, leading, trailing, center_x, center_y, width, height`.
 Using other attributes with guides will raise an `AttributeError`.